Tips for Making Healthy Choices from S.F. Chef Kathy Fang

 About The Author

-Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012-2019.
-More than 900 of his stories still appear in syndication across 23 CBS websites, including CBS New York, Los Angeles, Chicago and San Francisco.
-During his peak years with CBS, Randy had a reported digital audience reach of 489 million and 5.5 million monthly visitors.
-Additionally, his stories have appeared in the Daily Meal, CBS Radio, Engadget and Radio.com.
-He is a Media Fellow of Stanford University.
+Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012 to 2019.
+More than 900 of his stories still appear in syndication across 23 CBS websites, including CBS New York, Los Angeles, Chicago, and San Francisco.
+D ring his peak years with CBS, Randy had a reported digital audience reach of 489 million and 5.5 million monthly visitors.
+Additionally, his stories have appeared in the Daily Meal, CBS Radio, Engadget, and Radio.com.
+H is a Media Fellow of Stanford University.